-Shell Offshore Inc. (Shell) is submitting this Supplemental Exploration Plan (EP/plan) for Walker Ridge (WR) Block 508, OCS-G 17001.
-This plan is requesting to drill and complete two subsea wells: CC-Alt1 and CC-Alt2, at Drill Center 1.
-We are also extending the air emissions from Plan S-7948, which expire in 2022.
-That Plan covered wells AA, BB, CC and DD at Drill Center 1.
-Wells AA and BB have been drilled but CC and DD have not.
-We are only including CC and DD in this SEP to extend the air emissions.
-We are adding the new Alt wells to be back-up wells to the primary well CC and DD.
-The wells will be drilled, completed and tree installed in accordance with 30 CFR 250.1721 until the well(s) are developed under a future DOCD.
+Shell Offshore Inc. (Shell) is submitting a Supplemental Exploration Plan (EP/Plan) for Mississippi Canyon (MC) 854, OCS-G 09883 and MC853 OCS-G 05871.

+This plan is requesting to drill and complete 7 subsea wells: DD, DD-Alt1, DD-Alt2, DD-Alt3, EE, EE-Alt1 and EE-Alt2.
+The wells will be drilled, completed, and temporarily abandoned in accordance with 30 CFR 250.1721 until the well(s) are developed under a future DOCD.
 If the wells are unsuccessful, they will be permanently plugged and abandoned in accordance with the Bureau of Safety and Environmental Enforcement (BSEE) regulations.

 The proposed rig is either a dynamically positioned (DP) semi-submersible or a Drill Ship.
-Both are self-contained drilling vessels with accommodations for a crew which include quarters, galley, and sanitation facilities.
-The drilling activities will be supported by the support vessels and aircraft as well as onshore support facilities as listed in Sections 14 and 15 of the EP.
+Both are self-contained drilling vessels with accommodations for a crew which include quarters, galley and sanitation facilities.
+The rigs will comply with the requirements in the Final Drilling Rules.
+The drilling activities will be supported by the support vessels and aircraft as well as onshore support facilities as listed in Sections 14 and 15 of the Plan.
 Shell has employed or contracted with trained personnel to carry out its exploration activities.
 Shell is committed to local hire, local contracting and local purchasing to the maximum extent possible.
 Shell personnel and contractors are experienced at operating in the Gulf of Mexico and are well versed in all Federal and State laws regulating operations.
 Shell's employees and contractors share Shell's deep commitment to operating in a safe and environmentally responsible manner.